louisvillemetro-innovation/OPI2-Projects/_projects/digital-inclusion.md

 ---
 title: Digital Inclusion
+date: 2017-08-28 00:00:00 Z
+permalink: "/projects/digital-inclusion/"
+position: 7
+project_name: Digital Inclusion
+subtitle: with Louisville Metro residents
+excerpt: Our digital inclusion efforts focus on three areas of work.
+Improving connectivity, teaching digital skills and providing hardware.
+image_path: "/assets/img/projects/smart-city/smart-city-goals.png"
+active: true
-layout: page
+layout: redirect
+redirect_to: "/projects/digital-inclusion/about/overview"
 ---

 Our digital inclusion efforts focus on three areas of work: improving connectivity, teaching digital skills and providing hardware.
-We leverage a number of programs and relationship to

-further our commitment to decreasing digital inequity.
+We leverage a number of programs and relationship to further our commitment to decreasing digital inequity.
 This will enable us to improve the quality of life for our citizens by providing them with the digital tools and skills they need for success.

 o SpeedUpLouisville project SpeedUpLouisville.com collects user-generated information about local broadband service speeds, rates and service quality in our community.
 This tool will help citizens, businesses, policymakers and others better understand where Louisville residents can access high-quality Internet service, and where there are needs.
 Once collected, the data will be displayed on an interactive map and available for free download, with the goal of increasing transparency about Internet service quality in Louisville and to continue the conversation around fiber in our community.